macharia-14/Web-Scrapper/README.md

 ### 7. Leads Generation Functionality
 - **Implemented:**
-  - No explicit leads generation feature or API has been found in the current codebase.
+  - No explicit leads generation feature or API found in the current codebase.

 - **Working:**
   - Tracking and analytics features could be leveraged for lead generation insights.